dbochicchio/vera-VirtualDevices/README.md

 You can now specify an auto off timer (in seconds) to automatically turn off a light after a given amount of time.
 The corresponding variable is *AutoOff*.

-If you want to implement auto inching and you don't need to call the Off endpoint, just specify `skip` as *SetPowerOffURL* variable.
+If you want to implement auto inching and you don't need to call the Off endpoint, just specify `skip` (or one of the skipped values) as *SetPowerOffURL* variable.
 This will just update the status and no HTTP calls will be made.

 #### Toggle (All)